 The artists who make the Masan paintings are called Malakar, (garland makers).
 The paintings are made with handmade brushes and natural colors, with different motifs, and structured with shola (a local wild plant).
-The motifs have special significance to the Rajbonshi people, for curing the sick, celebrating a wedding, and birth of a child.
+The motifs have special significance to the Rajbonshi people, for curing the sick, celebrating a wedding, and the birth of a child.
 In its modern form acrylic and oil painting is also used to make the Masan paintings.

 With the closing of the silk route, the influence of Tantric Buddhism waned and the practice is now found in certain districts of Jalpaiguri, Coochbehar, and Darjeeling

 Just like the Kerala mural paintings, the handmade Masan paintings have a bold and provocative style that naturally lends itself as a home decor piece to liven up the interiors.
 They also make unique gift items fit for gifting as retirement gifts, housewarming gifts, and anniversary gifts.

 Nirmal paintings are an art form practiced in the Nirmal town in the erstwhile Adilabad district now renamed Nirmal district in Telangana, India, and in Hyderabad in Andhra Pradesh.
 The artists and artisans who work on creating these handmade oil paintings are known as ‘Naqash’.
 Nirmal paintings trace their origins to the Kakatiya dynasty which ruled Telangana, Andhra Pradesh, Eastern Karnataka, and the Southern Orissa region from the 12th century to the 14th century.